Updated 10/2018

 You plunked down cash with the hope of learning something new and meeting fabulous people.
 The glow of the ATD conference is fading as quickly as the sun on the Rockies.
 Now you don’t want to let all the inspiration and renewed passion sit in the bottom of your abused tote bag.
 Right?
 Of course not!

-Therefore, here are 6 Rebel tips plus one worksheet for your after conference follow-up: (Be sure to list your success tips in the comment section below)
+Time work some follow-up magic!
+(Be sure to list your success tips in the comment section below)

-- Send thank you notes.
+4. Send thank you notes.
 Rebels going old school!
 You collected business cards and contact information.
 Now do something with them.
-If you are a business owner or vendor, I don’t have to tell you this – but for the “I gotta a day job” Learning Rebel, what better way to tell people you enjoyed meeting them.
-Come on, it’ll give you something to do while watching late night TV.
-Collecting business cards, shouldn’t be about quantity it is QUALITY.
-Let the people with whom you exchanged information know that they were special enough to make it into your card file.
-Email template here.
-Wow, this ties into…
+If you are a business owner or vendor, I don’t have to tell you this – but for the “I gotta a day job” Learning Rebel, what better way to tell people you enjoyed meeting them?
+Come on, it’ll give you something to do while watching late-night TV.
+Collecting business cards shouldn’t be about quantity.
+It’s QUALITY.
+Let the people with whom you exchanged information know that they were special enough to make your address list.
+Download: Email template hereWow, this ties into…

-- Share Your Story!
+7. Share Your Story!
 How many ways are there to share your story, let’s count the ways.
 1) Take your notes and transfer the highlights to Evernote or OneNote and share the file.
 2) Write them in a blog post and share with your team.
 3) Write them up and post to sharepoint.
-4) Use a tool like Paper.li to collect information and share it with your network.
+4) Use a tool like Padlet to collect information and share it with your network.
 Remember, not sharing information is hoarding.
 Don’t be a knowledge hoarder.

-- Plus One!
+8. Plus One!
 Download this template for your thank you letter and this action list for your after conference session follow-up plan.

 What are you doing as a follow-up for the conference?
 Share your tips in the comment section below.

-So what is coming next, you may ask?
+what is coming next?

 As I have done in the past, I am gathering stories for my “It’s a Wrap” series.